buzz-software/prosemirror-webpack-project/README.md

 # Install:

-npm install
+`npm install`

 # Building:

 Run:

-  ./node_modules/bin/webpack
+  `./node_modules/bin/webpack`

-This will create a file dist/bundle.js Include it in your javascript.
+This will create a file `dist/bundle.js`

+Include it as a script tag in your html file.

 # Sources: